Skip to content

 Plain dict / list values are snapshot on assignment — mutating the original after assignment does not affect the document.
 Reach for Table.section, Table.inline, or Array when you want live semantics.

 A container that is already attached somewhere is deep-cloned on assignment, so two slots never share state.
 This applies whether the source and destination are in the same document (doc["b"] = doc["a"]) or different ones (d2["x"] = d1["x"]).
+The clone is byte-faithful: comments, whitespace, and string / number style on the bytes you didn't touch survive the move.

 Removal and orphaning